Teacher(s)

 Evaluation methods

-• Written exam in June which includes theoretical questions as well as a section on English proficiency.
+- Written exam in June, which will include theoretical questions as well as a section on language skills (40%)

 Bibliography